Chloe-Johnson/Security_Portfolio/ELK-Stack-Project/README.md

 - 'Metricbeat 7.6.1'

 These Beats allow us to collect the following information from each machine:
-- Filebeat- Monitors the Web-1VM, Web-2VM, Web-3VM machines and collects log events, systemwide file changes, and forwards them to Elasticsearch for indexing
+- Filebeat- Monitors the Web-1VM, Web-2VM, Web-3VM machines and collects log events, systemwide file changes, and forwards them to Elasticsearch for indexing.
 - Metricbeat- Periodically collect metrics from the operating system and information from the services running on the server.

 ### Using the Playbook